zianpan/MLIP_Lab6/Lab5.md

 - Enter `127.0.0.1:8080` in your browser and set up jenkins according to [post installation wizard](https://www.jenkins.io/doc/book/installing/linux/#setup-wizard).

 ## Fork & Clone the Git Repository and Set Up Running Environment
 - Please use a virtual environment management tool to for this project.
 In your team server, it is recommended to use [miniconda](https://docs.anaconda.com/free/miniconda/index.html).
-Then install `pytest`, `numpy`, `pandas`, and `sklearn` packages.
+Create a python virtual environment and install `pytest`, `numpy`, `pandas`, and `sklearn` packages.
 If `git` is not installed in your team server, please run `sudo apt install git`.
 - Fork [repository for lab 5](https://github.com/JayYu0116/MLIP_Lab5) repository and clone it to your local machine.

 ## Setting Up a Jenkins Pipeline